SaladTechnologies/comfyui-api/README.md

 If the url is a huggingface URL, the server will use the `hf` cli tool to download the file.
 This allows you to take advantage of high-speed [xet storage](https://huggingface.co/docs/hub/en/storage-backends#xet), as well as other optimizations provided by huggingface.

+If the url is an azure blob storage URL, the server will use the Azure SDK to download the file.

 If the url is a regular http(s) URL, the server will use `fetch` to stream the file to disk.
 If the url has a file extension, the server will use that extension when saving the file.
 Otherwise, it will attempt to determine the file extension from the `Content-Disposition` or `Content-Type` headers.